remote-swe-user/sample-remote-swe-agents/AmazonQ.md

 - Use Promise-based patterns for asynchronous operations
 - Use Prettier for code formatting
 - Prefer function-based implementations over classes
+- DO NOT write code comment unless the implementation is so complicated or difficult to understand without comments.

 ## Commonly Used Commands